Suyw-0123/AlphaZero-OmniFive/README.md

 - Play, Learn, Conquer: The Journey to a Self-Improving Game AI (https://benlu.substack.com/p/play-learn-conquer-the-journey-to)
 - Silver et al., *Mastering the game of Go with deep neural networks and tree search* (Nature, 2016)
 - Silver et al., *Mastering the game of Go without human knowledge* (Nature, 2017)
+- **Special thanks to the reference materials, which were of great help to our training planning, appreciate.**